ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### Placeholder

-Microsoft Teams uses an Experimentation and Configuration Service (ECS) endpoint which contains experiments and configuration data for various rings.
+Microsoft Teams uses Experimentation and Configuration Service (ECS) which contains feature flags.

 Here are a few examples:
 | Domain | Experimentation and Configuration Service (ECS) |